haroutboujakjian/Vuesalize/documentation_src/README.md

 ### Annotations

-The plots that contain x and y axes also have the ability to add annotations.
+The axis based plots also have the ability to add annotations.

 #### Example